The theory of half derivators: The 2-category of (pre)derivators

 \begin{remark} It might seem like Proposition~\ref{prop:calculusofmates}(3) says that a morphism of derivators~$\Phi$ is cocontinuous if and only if it is continuous.
 However, cocontinuity uses $(\gamma^u_\Phi)\inv$ while continuity uses $\gamma^u_\Phi$, and the calculus of mates says nothing about the relationship between the mates of $\alpha$ and $\alpha\inv$. \end{remark}

 We will now focus on cocontinuity, leaving the dual formulations to the reader.
 Let $\Phi\colon\D\to\E$ be a morphism between left derivators.
 We will be able to determine if $\Phi$ is cocontinuous in two key ways.

-For the first, we make the following series of observations.
+\begin{prop}[Proposition~2.3, \cite{Gro13}] A morphism $\Phi\colon\D\to\E$ between left derivators is cocontinuous if and only if $\Phi$ preserves left Kan extensions along all maps $\pi\colon K\to e$ for $K\in\Dia$, \ie $\Phi$ preserves (homotopy) colimits. \end{prop} \begin{proof} We begin with some observations.
 Der2 tells us that isomorphisms may be checked pointwise, so that for a particular $X\in\D(J)$, we have that

 if an isomorphism if and only if

 is an isomorphism for all $k\in K$.
 This tactic will be common, so we give it a name: precomposing or postcomposing a natural transformation by a functor is generally called \emph{whiskering}.
 We will now modify the domain and codomain of this map (up to isomorphism) to make it easier to study.